Updated as of 2/8/2017

 Applicants are invited and encouraged to visit the law school, sit in on classes, and talk with law school personnel and students.

-Any law student who has completed a minimum of one year in good standing at a fully accredited (ABA-AALS) law school and is interested in attending Emory University School of Law as a guest student should write to the Office of Admission.
+Any law student who has completed a minimum of one year in good standing at a fully accredited (ABA-AALS) law school and is interested in attending Emory University School of Law as a visiting/transient student should write to the Office of Admission.
 Approval of courses and certification of good standing from the student's own law school are required.
-Deadlines for guest applications are July 15 for the fall semester and December 15 for the spring semester.
-Guest students are admitted on a space available basis.
-Guest students intending to enroll at Emory should be aware of the law school's policy of anonymous grading of exams.
+Deadlines for visiting/transient applications are July 15 for the fall semester and December 15 for the spring semester.
+Visiting/transient students are admitted on a space available basis.
+Visiting/transient students intending to enroll at Emory should be aware of the law school's policy of anonymous grading of exams.
 This policy does not allow for any individual student's examination to be graded separate from that of the class.
-As a result, Emory is often not able to supply a guest student with grade information at the time required by that student's degree-granting school.
+As a result, Emory is often not able to supply a visiting/transient student with grade information at the time required by that student's degree-granting school.

 Juris Doctor Students

 Students who withdraw from or fail to return to school during the regular academic year must notify the Office of the Dean in advance to be eligible to return.
-To withdraw from school for a term, a student must receive permission from the Office of the Dean.
+To withdraw from school for a term, a student must receive permission from the Assistant Dean of Academic Engagement and Student Success.
 When withdrawal is approved, a grade of W is recorded in all courses for which the student is registered.
 Failure to obtain such permission results in a grade of WF in all courses for which the student registered.

-No first-year student may drop a course without approval from the Office of the Dean.
+No first-year student may drop a course without approval from the Assistant Dean of Academic Engagement and Student Success.

-After the period designated in the Academic Calendar for approved course changes, a second-year or third-year student may withdraw from a course only with the permission of the instructor and approval from the Dean or the Dean's designate.
+After the add/drop period designated in the Academic Calendar for approved course changes, a second-year or third-year student may withdraw from a course only with the permission of the instructor and approval from the Assistant Dean of Academic Engagement and Student Success.
 Such permission is granted only for cause, and the rules governing requirements for residency credit are applied.
-When withdrawal from a course is approved, a grade of W is recorded for the course or courses in which the student is registered.
-Failure to obtain such perm shall result in a grade of WF in the course.
+When withdrawal from a course is approved, a grade of W is recorded for the course or courses in which the student is registered, no exceptions.
+Failure to obtain such permission shall result in a grade of WF in the course.